submariner-io/enhancements/submariner/globalnet-enhancement2-0.md

 9. Implement necessary unit tests for each of the use-cases.
 10. Implement necessary e2e tests to validate various use-cases.
 11. Update documentation.
-12. Support upgrade from 0.8 release to the newer implementation.
+12. Document how to upgrade from 0.8 release to the newer implementation.